Critical mass established

 Critical Mass Established, with further upside potential

-Ausgold announced an upgraded Resource in May 2022 of:
+Ausgold announced an upgraded Resource in September 2023 (ASX Announcement) of:

-This Resource has established a critical mass which supports a stand alone gold operation of over 100kozpa, and was achieved with a very low discovery cost of ~$11 per Resource oz.
-Importantly, the Company increased the Measured and Indicated category to 1.78Moz.
+This Resource has established a critical mass which supports a stand alone gold operation of over 136kozpa, and was achieved with a very low discovery cost of ~$11 per Resource oz.
+Importantly, the Company increased the Measured and Indicated category to 2.42Moz.

 Significant high-grade results from the Central Zone include: